zowe/zowe-internal-dockerfiles/dockerfiles/zowe-release/zowe-1.11.0/README.md

  - ZAF: https://mf.acme.net:60014

 ##  Connecting to a linux virtual machine
-If you are running these docker containers within a linux virtual machine and want to connect to it from your host machine there are a few things you need to add to ensure everything works properly.
+If you are running these docker containers within a linux machine and want to connect to it from your host machine there are a few things you need to add to ensure everything works properly.

 This first thing you need to do is add the following flag to your start script
 ```	--add-host=[LINUX_HOSTNAME]:127.0.0.1 ```